cberner/redb/README.md

 ```

 ## Status
 redb is undergoing active development, and should be considered beta quality.
-It may eat your data, and does not
+The file format is stable,
-have any guarantees of file format stability :)
+but redb has not been widely deployed in production systems (to my knowledge, atleast).

 ## Features
 * Zero-copy, thread-safe, `BTreeMap` based API